snoyberg/posa-chapter/warp.md

 ### Timers for file descriptors

+Let's consider the case where Warp sends the entire file by `sendfile()`.
+Unfortunately, we need to call `stat()` to know the size of the file because `sendfile()` on Linux requires the caller to specify how many bytes to be sent
+(`sendfile()` on FreeBSD/MacOS has magic number '0' which indicates the end of file).

+If WAI applications know the file size,
+Warp can avoid `stat()`.
+It is easy for WAI applications to cache file information such as size and modification time.
+If cache timeout is fast enough (say 10 seconds), the risk of cache inconsistency problem is not serious.
+And because we can safely clean up the cache, we don't have to worry about leakage.

+Since `sendfile()` requires a file descriptor, the naive sequence to send a file is
+`open()`, `sendfile()` repeatedly if necessary, and `close()`.
+In this section, we consider how to cache file descriptors to avoid `open()` and `close()`.
+Caching file descriptors should work as follows:
+If a client requests that a file be sent, a file descriptor is opened by `open()`.
+And if another client requests the same file shortly thereafter, the file descriptor is reused.
+At a later time, the file descriptor is closed by `close()` if no user thread uses it.

+A typical tactic for this case is reference counter.
+But we was not sure that we could implement a robust mechanism for a reference counter.
+What happens if a user thread is killed for unexpected reasons?
+If we fail to decrement its reference counter, the file descriptor leaks.
-Warp's timeout approach is safe to reuse as a cache mechanism for file descriptors because it does not use reference counters.
+We noticed that the scheme of connection timeout is safe to reuse as a cache mechanism for file descriptors because it does not use reference counters.
 However, we cannot simply reuse Warp's timeout code for some reasons:

-Each Haskell thread has its own status.
+Each user thread has its own status.
 So, status is not shared.
 But we would like to cache file descriptors to avoid `open()` and `close()` by sharing.
 So, we need to search a file descriptor for a requested file from cached ones.
 Since this look-up should be fast, we should not use a list.
-You may think `Data.Map` can be used.
-Yes, its look-up is O(log N) but there are two reasons why we cannot use it:

-1. `Data.Map` is a finite map which cannot contain multiple values for a single key.
-2. `Data.Map` does not provide a fast pruning method.
+Also,

-Problem 1: because requests are received concurrently, two or more file descriptors for the same file may be opened.
+because requests are received concurrently, two or more file descriptors for the same file may be opened.
 So, we need to store multiple file descriptors for a single file name.
-We can solve this by re-implementing `Data.Map` to hold a non-empty list.
-This is technically called a "multimap".
+This is technically called a *multimap*.

-Problem 2: `Data.Map` is based on a binary search tree called "weight balanced tree".
-To the best of my best knowledge, there is no way to prune the tree directly.
-You may also think that we can convert the tree to a list (`toList`), then prune it, and convert the list back to a new tree (`fromList`).
-The cost of the first two operations is O(N) but that of the last one is O(N log N) unfortunately.

-One day, I remembered Exercise 3.9 of "Purely Functional Data Structure" - to implement `fromOrdList` which constructs a red-black tree from an ordered list in O(N).
-My friends and I have a study meeting on this book every month.
-To solve this problem, one guy found a paper by Ralf Hinze, "Constructing Red-Black Trees".
-If you want to know its concrete algorithm, please read this paper.

-Since red-black trees are binary search trees, we can implement multimap by combining it and non-empty lists.
-Fortunately, the list created with `toList` is sorted.
-So, we can use `fromOrdList` to convert the sorted list to a new red-black tree.
-Now we have a multimap whose look-up is O(log N) and pruning is O(N).
+We implemented a multimap whose look-up is O(log N) and pruning is O(N) with red-black trees whose node contains a non-empty list.

-The cache mechanism has already been merged into the master branch of Warp, and is awaiting release.
+Since a red-black trees is one of binary search trees, look-up is O(log N) where N is the number of nodes.
+Also, we can translate it into an order list in O(log N).
+In our implementation,
+pruning nodes which contains a file descriptor to be closed is also done during this procedure.
+An algorithm is known, which converts a order list to a red-black tree in O(N).

 ## Future work